-Objects.
+Objects

 Objects are instances of classes.
-For now we're going to confine our attention to some fairly simple types of objects.
+Matlab has some OOP capabilities, but for now we're going to confine our attention to some fairly simple types of objects.
 Matlab has five built-in classes of objects, one of which we've already seen: